HirotoShioi/knowledge-base-server/README.md

   run-server               Run server
-  new-knowledge            Create new knowledge new-faq                  Create new FAQ verify                   Check if all the documents are valid
+  new-knowledge            Create new knowledge new-faq                  Create new FAQ verify-docs              Check if all the documents are valid
 ```

 ## How it works